§ 22.1-254.2. Testing for high school equivalency; eligibility; guidelines.

 4. Persons for whom an individual student alternative education plan has been granted pursuant to subsection E of § 22.1-254;

-5. Persons 16 through 18 years of age who are housed in adult correctional facilities and who are actively pursuing a GED certificate but who are not enrolled in an individual student alternative education plan pursuant to subsection E of § 22.1-254;
+5. Persons 16 through 18 years of age who are housed in adult correctional facilities and who are actively pursuing a passing score on a high school equivalency examination approved by the Board of Education but who are not enrolled in an individual student alternative education plan pursuant to subsection E of § 22.1-254;

 7. Persons required by court order to participate in the testing program.